 It’s crucial to note that GLP is not obligatory during early development stages, encompassing discovery, screening, basic research, and concept assessment, aligning with the World Health Within the organizational process, the recommended GLP compliance typically applies from Stage 2 onward in the drug development process.

 Maintaining good laboratory practice compliance presents challenges in understanding complex regulations, adapting to frequent changes, and allocating resources effectively.
-Consistency across diverse practices and staff members, along with the risk of non-compliance-related issues, requires a vigilant culture of compliance and ongoing training initiatives.
+To ensure everyone follows the same practices and to avoid problems from not following rules, it’s important to have a strong culture of compliance and continuous training.

 Key principles of GLP